linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 14.11.2025
+- Topic: Social Networks as a Service v3.4
+- Directory: /posts/2025/November/14
+- Description: ``` We are breaking down the walls!
+With the new Social Networks as a Service (SNaaS) v3.4, it is actually not necessary anymore to have an account to create your own social network.
+Launch your community in 30 seconds with an AI prompt—no sign-up required!
+Experience frictionless Web4 community building. ```

 ### 13.11.2025
 - Topic: Your Next Phone?
 W4 Phone.
 - Directory: /posts/2025/November/13